Redox Center Group

 • The Proteomics Center is housed within the department and provides an opportunity for students and postdoctoral fellows to gain expertise that will prepare them for careers in academics or the pharmaceutical sector.
 The Thermo Orbitrap mass spectrometer enables the high-resolution analysis of protein post-translational modifications including glycosylation, S-glutathionylation and phosphorylation.
 This new technology has supported growing research endeavors focused upon identifying biomarkers in human pathologies.

-• As a result of these research strengths, in terms of NIH national ranking, the Department is ranked within the top 30th percentile nationally in terms of Medical School Pharmacology Departments.
+• As a result of these research strengths, in terms of NIH national ranking, the department is ranked within the top 30th percentile nationally in terms of medical school pharmacology departments.
 This is a very strong showing, especially when considering our modest size.

 • Interdisciplinary research endeavors with the College of Pharmacy, other departments within the College of Medicine and with the Hollings Cancer Center ensure a broad base of educational possibilities.
 Our department offers a wonderful opportunity to participate in, and contribute to, a greater understanding of drugs and how they work - all in a geographic location conducive to a high quality of life.